 When it came down to people, I actually didn’t have much interaction with locals.
 I mean do locals even live here?!
 I felt like no one actually “lives” in Banff.
 Housing is only for owners and immediate employees of businesses, as it’s within the National Park.
 There are a million and one exceptions, but you or I have neither the celebrity or finances for the point to be relevant.

 The rest of the population is generally transitory.
 That’s why everyone is laid back and friendly.
 Virtually everyone is on a working vacation.
 Lots of Australians, lots of people that want to work on their Japanese, and you wind up with this odd mix of one-timers there for the experience like me and a few lifers/owners that keep the thing anchored.
-That said, I found most people are open to say hi and help you out even when you are putting out your thumb for a ride back to the hotel after all day hiking in the mountains!
+That said, I found most people are open to saying hi and helping you out even when you are putting out your thumb for a ride back to the hotel after all day hiking in the mountains!

 5. Transportation